uilianries/imgui/Debug-Tools.md

 bool ConfigDebugIniSettings;          // Save .ini data with extra comments (particularly helpful for Docking, but makes saving slower)
 ```

 ### Metrics/Debugger window

+Access the Metrics/Debugger window via `Demo->Tools->Metrics/Debugger` or by calling `ShowMetricsWindow()` from your code.

 Many internal state and tools are exposed in the Metrics window.
-To access the Metrics window:
-- Call `ShowMetricsWindow()`.
-- Or from the Demo window you can find it in the Tools menu.
-They will help you understand how Dear ImGui works, and can help you diagnose problems.
+They will help you understand how Dear ImGui works, and can help you diagnose many problems.

 ![Metrics](https://user-images.githubusercontent.com/8225057/191290900-87c7f347-d459-4192-8894-689c11b44e65.png)